IMPACT Foundation

 Since IMPACT does not accept open applications, traditional “success factors” do not apply.
 However, research into their partnership model reveals what matters to this funder:

-Local Leadership and Ownership: IMPACT's core philosophy emphasizes that “local people are best placed to know what needs to be done in their own communities.”
-All partner organizations are locally led with local directors, and IMPACT explicitly states “We do not employ expatriate staff.”
-Organizations must demonstrate genuine local leadership and community connection.
+Local Leadership and Ownership: IMPACT's core philosophy emphasises that “local people are best placed to know what needs to be done in their own communities.”
+All partner organisations are locally led with local directors, and IMPACT explicitly states “We do not employ expatriate staff.”
+Organisations must demonstrate genuine local leadership and community connection.

-Proven Track Record: IMPACT's existing partners, such as IMPACT Foundation Bangladesh (working since 1993) and The Lake Clinic in Cambodia (partner since 2008), demonstrate the organization's preference for established, proven organizations rather than start-ups.
+Proven Track Record: IMPACT's existing partners, such as IMPACT Foundation Bangladesh (working since 1993) and The Lake Clinic in Cambodia (partner since 2008), demonstrate the organisation's preference for established, proven organisations rather than start-ups.

 Measurable Health Outcomes: IMPACT reports specific metrics such as “5,523 people received life changing surgery on the Jibon Tari floating hospital” and “£48 can restore sight, hearing or mobility.”
 Partners must be able to demonstrate and measure tangible health improvements.